RESOURCE CENTER

 Form 1099-K

-If you received payments through apps like Venmo, PayPal, or Cash App in 2023, you may receive Form 1099-K in early 2024.
-The IRS has recently announced another postponement of the implementation of the $600 reporting threshold, so for 2023, the rules will remain as in the previous year.
-A 1099-K will only be issued if a taxpayer has over $20,000 in payments and more than 200 transactions during 2023.
-For 2024, the IRS is planning for a decreased threshold of $5,000 as part of a phase-in of the new rules which were enacted under the American Rescue Plan.
-The $600 threshold will take effect in 2025.
+If you received payments through apps like Venmo, PayPal, or Cash App in 2024, you may receive Form 1099-K in early 2025.
+The IRS has recently announced another postponement of the implementation of the $600 reporting threshold; a 1099-K will only be issued if a taxpayer has over $5,000 in payments during 2024.
+For 2025, the IRS is planning for a decreased threshold of $2,500 as part of a phase-in of the new rules which were enacted under the American Rescue Plan.
+The $600 threshold will take effect in 2026.

 Retirement Savings

-For 2023, the limit on annual contributions to an IRA was increased to $6,500 and the catch-up contribution limit remains at $1,000 for individuals age 50 or older.
-For 2024, the annual contribution limit will increase to $7,000 and the catch-up contribution limit will stay at $1,000.
-The elective salary deferral limit for employees who contribute to a retirement savings plan like a 401(k) will increase from $22,500 in 2023 to $23,000 in 2024, with catch-up contribution dollar limit of $7,500 for employees who are age 50 or older.
+For 2024, the annual contribution limit will increase to $7,000 and the catch-up contribution limit will stay at $1,000 for individuals 50 or older.
+The elective salary deferral limit for employees who contribute to a retirement savings plan like a 401(k) will increase to $23,000 in 2024, with catch-up contribution dollar limit of $7,500 for employees who are age 50 or older.

 Energy Related Credits